shu-htk/tip-dev/doc/ref/MacroTool.md

 MacroTool is the header-only class library which provide the following command:
 ```

 macro commands:
  @     : define numerical or string variable
+ args  : define default arguments of the macro file
  ++    : increment(+1) numerical variable
  --    : decrement(-1) numerical variable
  for   : foreach loop